MIT License

 New times are assigned to nodes using the estimation algorithm specified by

 ``method`` (see note below).
-If a ``mutation_rate`` is given,
+A ``mutation_rate`` must be given (the recombination_rate

-topology-only clock is used.
+time).
 Times associated with mutations and times associated

 with non-fixed (non-sample) nodes are overwritten.
 For example: